heyaitzskull/opensource-contribution/README.md

 The slider renders and can be moved, but value is not shown on load, while dragging, or after releasing.
 ### Affected Components

-The main file to look at is packages/web/src/ui/views/parameterControls.js — this is where the web UI builds the HTML controls for each parameter type, including sliders.
-The fix will likely involve adding a <span> or similar element next to the <input type="range"> and wiring up an input event listener to update it as the slider moves.
+The main file to look at is packages/web/src/ui/views/parameterControls.js where the web UI builds the HTML controls for each parameter type, including sliders.
+The fix will involve adding a <span> or similar element next to the <input type="range"> and wiring up an input event listener to update it as the slider moves.

 ---